 What Is an Agile Testing Strategy?

-An agile testing strategy is an approach to software development in which testers collaborate with customers, end users, and teams across the development pipeline to reach an optimal outcome.
+What is agile testing?
+An agile testing strategy is a comprehensive approach to software testing within the software development lifecycle.
+As part of this strategy, testers collaborate with customers, end users, and teams across the development pipeline to meet quality assurance objectives in the most optimal way.

-With the agile methodology, processes are ever-evolving based on new findings—and outdated practices are phased out accordingly.
+With the agile methodology in software testing, processes are ever-evolving based on new findings—and outdated practices are phased out accordingly.
 In an agile testing environment, solutions continually evolve based on collaboration and trial and error.
-Traditional methods of testing usually involve a structured, step-by-step approach to development with little room for flexibility or innovation.
+Unlike the agile testing methodology, traditional methods of testing usually involve a structured, step-by-step approach to development with little room for flexibility or innovation.
 These older methods, such as the Waterfall method which begins each project with a clearly defined set of processes and roles and sticks to them throughout, do not consider the likelihood that new findings will come to light throughout the software development lifecycle, making shifting left more of a challenge.

-Cross-functional teams are a hallmark of an agile testing strategy.
-In the agile methodology, every team member is responsible for the ultimate success of the product, so developing an agile testing strategy is not a task for testers alone—testers collaborate with other departments, developers, customers, and businessowners alike during all phases of the development pipeline.
+Cross-functional teams are a hallmark of a software agile testing strategy.
+With agile in testing, every team member is responsible for the ultimate success of the product, so developing an agile testing environment is not a task for testers alone—testers collaborate with other departments, developers, customers, and businessowners alike during all phases of the development pipeline.

 Learn about using tools to find code vulnerabilities, ensure standards compliance, and reduce time-to-market early in the development process with Perforce's Shift Left 101 >>